-Following the assumption that the crucial processes governing the formation, properties and evolution of the core(amorphous silica)@shell(organocations) nanoparticles take place during short-time, room-temperature (rt) stirring/aging of the homogeneous reaction mixtures (HmRMs) formed by hydrolysis of TEOS (tetraethyl orthosilicate) in solutions of Org(OH)n, we investigated these processes by various experimental methods (pH, ionic conductivity, 29Si-NMR, dynamic light scattering and atomic force microscopy).
-The analysis of the data obtained by detail and careful investigation of the "model" HmRMs having the starting chemical composition: xTEOS:0.25TPAOH:20H2O (TPAOH = tetrapropylammonium hydroxide; x = 0.05 - 1), offer some new elements for the understanding of the mechanisms of formation and rt evolution of the core@shell silica nanoparticles: (1) There is a resolute evidence of the formation of the stable, about 1.2 nm sized core(amorphous SiO_2)@shell(TPA+ ions) nanoparticles below the critical aggregation concentration (CAC).
-(2) Due to the intensive particulate processes (growth, aggregation, disaggregation, dissolution) which take place during the rt aging of the investigated HmRMs, the equilibrated core@shell silica nanoparticles do not exist as individual primary ones, but as the aggregates (about 2 nm to about 20 nm), composed of 1-2 nm sized "primary" nanoparticles.
-(3) In spite of the most frequent meaning that the nanoparticle shell is composed of the "free" TPA+ ions adsorbed on the surface of the nanoparticle core, the results of this study show that the nanoparticle shell can be formed mainly by attachment of the polysilicate anions (silicate oligomers), associated with TPA+ ions, on the surfaces of the nanoparticles cores.
+Assuming that the processes governing the formation, properties and evolution of core(amorphous silica)@shell(organocations) nanoparticles occur during short-time, roomtemperature (rt) stirring/aging of homogeneous reaction mixtures (HmRMs) formed by hydrolysis of TEOS in solutions of Org(OH)n, we investigated these processes by various experimental methods (pH, ionic conductivity, 29Si-NMR, DLS and AFM).
+Detailed and study of the model HmRMs (xTEOS:0.25TPAOH:20H2O; TPAOH tetrapropylammonium hydroxide; x = 0.05 - 1) provides some new elements for grasping of the mechanism of formation and rt evolution of the core@shell silica nanoparticles: 1) There is a strong evidence for the formation of stable, about 1.2 nm sized core(amorphous SiO2)@shell(TPA+ ions) nanoparticles below the critical aggregation concentration.
+2) Due to the intensive particulate processes (growth, aggregation, disaggregation, dissolution) which occur during rt aging of the studied HmRMs, the "equilibrated" core@shell SiO2 nanoparticles do not exist as individual primary particles, but as aggregates (\approx 2 - 20 nm) composed of 1-2 nm sized primary nanoparticles.
+3) Despite general opinion that the nanoparticle shell is composed of free TPA+ ions adsorbed on the surface of the nanoparticle core, the results of this study show that the nanoparticle shell can be formed mainly by attachment of polysilicate anions (silicate oligomers) associated with TPA+ ions on the surface of nanoparticles cores.